Patent Step 5: Patent Prosecution

-Patent prosecution is the fourth step to patenting an invention.
-Patent Prosecution Services are usually one of these three activities: representing a patent application through examination (responding to office actions), appealing an examination decision, or conducting opposition, reissue, or reexamination proceedings.
+Patent Step 5: Patent Prosecution: The fifth step to patenting an invention is prosecuting the application.
+Generally, Prosecution Services are one of these three activities: representing a patent application through examination (responding to office actions), appealing an examination decision, or conducting opposition, reissue, or reexamination proceedings.
 Prosecution happens after an invention is patent pending.
-Carson Patents® helps with patent prosecution both before and after a patent is granted.
+Carson Patents helps with patent prosecution both before and after a patent is granted.
 We can represent your invention before the United States Patent and Trademark Office (USPTO) and the World Intellectual Property Office (WIPO).

 Pre-grant patent prosecution is conducting communications with the USPTO about an application.
-Specifically it is communication regarding the examination of an application.
-Most frequently pre-grant patent prosecution is these one of these five things: responding to office actions. filing amendments. new claims. petitions. examiner interviews.
+Specifically, it is communication regarding the examination of an application.
+Generally, pre-grant patent prosecution is these one of these five things: responding to office actions. filing amendments. new claims. petitions. examiner interviews.

 Office Action Responses

 Responding to an office action is submitting a responsive written reply back to the patent office.
 USPTO office action responses must include a complete response to all issues raised in the office action.
-Office actions include both rejections, and objections.
-Proper and complete responses to all issues raised in an office action are important.
-Thus, Carson Patents® highly recommends patent practitioner help to respond to USPTO Office Actions.
-Contact us for help responding to an office action, or to start the steps to patent your invention or idea in a utility patent application.
+Office actions include both rejections and objections.
+Furthermore, proper and complete responses to all issues raised in an office action are crucial.
+Thus, Carson Patents highly recommends patent practitioner help to respond to USPTO Office Actions.
+Contact us for help responding to an office action or to start the steps to patent your invention or idea in a utility patent application.

 Amendments to patent applications become necessary for many reasons.
-A complete USPTO office action response can make an amendment necessary.
-If updates, corrections, and explanations are needed, submitting an amendment is necessary.
-Patent applications need to fully disclose how to make and use the invention.
-The application documents need to be clear, complete, and in proper form.
+In other words, a complete USPTO office action response can make an amendment necessary.
+For example, if updates, corrections, and explanations are needed, submitting an amendment is necessary.
+Patent applications must fully disclose both how to make and use the invention.
+The application documents also need to be clear, complete, and in proper form.
 In other words, details matter.
-Carson Patents® provides all patent services for writing and submitting amendments for patent pending applications.
-Contact us to get an amendment written, or, to start the steps to patent your invention or idea in a utility patent application.
+Carson Patents provides all patent services for writing and submitting amendments for patent pending applications.
+Contact us to get an amendment written or to start the steps to patent your invention or idea in a utility patent application.

-For pending patents, and in response to office actions, revising existing claims and writing new claims can become necessary.
-Submitting new claims, and revising and resubmitting existing claims typically occurs as part of office action responses.
+For pending patents, and in response to office actions, revising existing claims and writing new claims may become necessary.
+Generally, submitting new claims and revising and resubmitting existing claims occurs as part of office action responses.
 Above all, claims must be in proper form, not indefinite, and supported by the written description and the drawings.
-Carson Patents® provides writing new and revised patent claims.
-Contact us to get new or revised claims written for your pending patent, or to start the steps to patent your invention or idea in a utility patent application.
+Carson Patents provides writing new and revised patent claims.
+Contact us to get new or revised claims written for your pending patent or to start the steps to patent your invention or idea in a utility patent application.

 - Prioritized Examination (Track One)